A midseason Stewardship update

 We begin our work raking the tracks, taking care to avoid patches of living soil.
 We fluff compressed soils while erasing tire treads.
 We collect boulders and dead logs and branches from the surrounding landscape, careful to select only materials that lay in washes or are not already serving some other ecosystem service such as erosion control or providing cover to wildlife.
 We ‘iceberg’ (half-bury boulders in strategic locations) to deter motorized users from driving off-route.
 We scatter woody debris following natural patterns such as the flow of surface runoff and the needle drop of pinyon-juniper.
 To create visual connectivity we ‘deadplant’ (literally replant dead and upturned desert plants) a few small sagebrush skeletons to repopulate the ground.

-The Stewardship Crew takes a divide-and-conquer approach – and rarely in less than three places on any given day.
+The Stewardship Crew takes a unite-and-disperse approach – and rarely in less than three places on any given day.
 As Talitha wraps a day of restoration, Ellie Swanson reflects on a work-in-progress:

 At the southern end of the vast Tavaputs Plateau reside the Book Cliffs, the world’s longest continuous escarpment and the site of our stewardship project.
 Today’s volunteers construct a flood fence barrier across a wash at the entrance to a wilderness study area to protect miles of rugged slopes home to dense bear and elk populations.